flytxtds/Internship-2022-Dec/README.md

 https://www.kaggle.com/jpacse/datasets-for-churn-telecom (71047 instances, 58 features)

 ---
-### Problem 2: Federated Recommender System
+### Problem 2: Federated Privacy Preserving Recommender System
 #### Backdrop:
 Personalized recommendations help customers to easily discover relevant items/content, thereby increasing their engagement.
 As user preferences are fragmented across businesses,  federated privacy preserving recommender systems will be mutually beneficial for customers and businesses.
 For instance, an OTT media streaming service could improve its recommendations by securely combining a user’s content preferences with her profile and mobility patterns that are available with a Telco partner.

 #### Goal:
 Create a federated recommender system to recommend movies to users by securely combining the user’s movie rating data, movie attributes, and user attributes which are split across two parties, without requiring data sharing in plain.
 Both parties have overlapping users but different sets of features.
 Party 1 maintains the user profiles (age, gender, occupation, etc.), while Party 2 maintains movie attributes (name, release date, genre, etc.) and user’s movie rating.
 Recommender model is trained on overlapping users.
-Inference should be possible for all users (users with a profile but no rating history as well as users with a rating history but no profile should get recommendations)
+Inference should be possible for all users (users with a profile but no rating history as well as users with a rating history but no profile should both get recommendations)

 The model should be built using PySyft, an open-source project from OpenMined. (https://github.com/OpenMined/PySyft)